 But if you have kids, planning a beach day (or even a beach afternoon) in the middle of your trip will stop them from dragging their heels as you guide them toward yet another museum or church.

-Shops Close on Sundays and Museums Close on Mondays
+Shops Close on Sundays, and Museums Close on Mondays

 Planning on doing some shopping on a Sunday in Barcelona?
-Uh-huh, no you’re not.
-All stores except souvenir shops close on Sundays.
+Uh-huh, no, you’re not.
+Many shops and stores are closed on Sundays.
+Some are only open on Saturday mornings, too!

 This includes clothes stores in shopping malls and grocery stores.
-Some might stay open on Sundays during the peak tourist season in August, but not many.
-Google Maps is usually your best resource to check up-to-date opening times.
+Some might stay open (like smaller shops, souvenir shops, and bigger malls) on Sundays during the peak tourist season in August, but not many.

 Many museums also close on Mondays in Barcelona.
 This includes the Picasso Museum and the Museu Nacional d’Art de Catalunya.